 THE DISTRIBUTION OF FINANCES

-For state governments, 50 percent of revenue came from taxes, while 30 percent consisted of federal grants.
-Sales tax—which includes taxes on purchased food, clothing, alcohol, amusements, insurance, motor fuels, tobacco products, and public utilities, for example—accounted for about 47 percent of total tax revenue, and individual income taxes represented roughly 35 percent.
-Revenue from service charges (e.g., tuition revenue from public universities and fees for hospital-related services) accounted for 11 percent.
+For state governments, 39 percent of revenue came from taxes, while 25 percent consisted of federal support.
+Sales tax—which includes taxes on purchased food, clothing, alcohol, amusements, insurance, motor fuels, tobacco products, and public utilities, for example—accounted for about 47 percent of total tax revenue, and individual income taxes represented roughly 38 percent.
+Revenue from service charges (e.g., tuition revenue from public universities and fees for hospital-related services) accounted for 15 percent.

 The tax structure of states varies.
 Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming do not have individual income taxes.
+Yet, such decisions on taxation reflect a classic tradeoff, as each state government must collect some mix of revenue in order to fund their chosen public services.
+These states find revenue through higher property taxes and through tax revenues related to tourism.
 Figure 3.5 illustrates yet another difference: Fuel tax as a percentage of total tax revenue is much higher in South Dakota and West Virginia than in Alaska and Hawaii.
-However, most states have done little to prevent the erosion of the fuel tax’s share of their total tax revenue between 2007 and 2014 (notice that for many states the dark blue dots for 2014 are to the left of the light blue numbers for 2007).
+However, most states have done little to prevent the erosion of the fuel tax’s share of their total tax revenue between 2007 and 2009 (notice that for many states the dark blue dots for 2010 are to the left of the light blue numbers for 2007).
 Fuel tax revenue is typically used to finance state highway transportation projects, although some states do use it to fund non-transportation projects.

-The most important sources of revenue for local governments in 2013 were taxes, federal and state grants, and service charges.
-For local governments the property tax, a levy on residential and commercial real estate, was the most important source of tax revenue, accounting for about 74 percent of the total.
-Federal and state grants accounted for 37 percent of local government revenue.
-State grants made up 87 percent of total local grants.
+The most important sources of revenue for local governments in 2018 were taxes, federal and state grants, and service charges.
+For local governments the property tax, a levy on residential and commercial real estate, was the most important source of tax revenue, accounting for about 72 percent of the total.
+Federal and state grants accounted for 30 percent of local government revenue.
 Charges for hospital-related services, sewage and solid-waste management, public city university tuition, and airport services are important sources of general revenue for local governments.